mapeditor/tiled/docs/manual/preferences.rst

 There are only a few options located in the Preferences, accessible though the menu via *Edit > Preferences*.
-Most other options, like whether to draw the grid, what kind snapping to do or the last used settings when creating a new map are simply remembered persistently.
+Most other options, like whether to draw the grid, what kind of snapping to do or the last used settings when creating a new map are simply remembered persistently.

 The preferences are stored in a system-dependent format and location: